You have no items in your cart. Want to get some nice things?Go shopping

 You’ve surely never seen anything like the Chichu Art Museum, tucked away on the remote, silent island of Naoshima, in Japan’s Inland Sea.
 You walk along a narrow mountain road – the great blue expanse of the sea on one side of you and, the first time I visited, slopes flooded with the rich scarlets and oranges and russets of late autumn on the other – and come to a cool glass-and-concrete box placed in the middle of an empty parking lot.
-You buy your ticket, then walk for six or seven minutes up a spotless, deserted driveway, past a garden featuring Monet’s favorite flowers from Giverny, up to a long series of high, grey, enclosing tunnels designed by the maverick architect Tadao Ando.
-All the workers around you are wearing white and, being Japanese, stand as silently and motionlessly as installations along the corridors.
+You get your ticket, then walk for six or seven minutes up a spotless, deserted driveway, past a garden featuring Monet’s favorite flowers from Giverny, up to a long series of high, grey, enclosing tunnels designed by the maverick architect Tadao Ando.
+All the workers around you are wearing white and, being mostly Japanese, stand as silently and motionlessly as installations along the corridors.
 There are few doors or windows to be seen, and you’re not allowed to use ink in the museum.

 You proceed along these industrial spaces for a while – every now and then a dazzling rock garden flashes out beside you – and then come to a set of rooms built underground and illuminated only by natural light.
-In one of them are five late Monet water lilies, all framed in stark white Italian marble and coaxed out from the background by shaded light from an opening high above.
+In one of them are five late Monet Water Lilies, all framed in stark white Greek marble and coaxed out from the background by shaded light from an opening high above.
 In another is a single 7-foot granite sphere at the center of a huge chamber, installed by the American “land artist” Walter de Maria, surrounded by 27 wooden sculptures covered in gold leaf.
 Thanks to the light coming into the room, the piece changes every time you walk towards it, around it, implicating you in the act of creation.
 The only other three galleries are devoted to installations by the contemporary American master of light, James Turrell.
 In the most remarkable of them, “Open Sky,” you enter a small space, silent as a church, and sit on a pew against one of its four grey walls.
 Then you look up to where a small rectangular slab has been cut out of the ceiling, to reveal the sky.

 Two black birds suddenly bisect the blue.
 A fleece of cloud drifts past.
 The small room, you realize, is always changing, and transfixing.
 A yellow butterfly appears, and becomes an event.